Raba, Jenin

 Raba (رابا) is a Palestinian village in the Jenin Governorate.

+The village was founded by the Bazur clan, originating, according to tradition, from two brothers from Awarta who fled due to a blood feud.

 History

-Pottery sherds from the Persian (15%), Hellenistic (20%), early and late Roman (10%+5%), Byzantine (20%), early Muslim (10%) and the Middle ages (10%) have been found here.
+Pottery sherds from the Persian (15%), Hellenistic (20%), early and late Roman (10%+5%), Byzantine (20%), early Muslim (10%) and the Middle Ages (10%) have been found here.